 You can decide whether to use salted or unsalted nuts.
 I generally just use whatever is on hand, so sometimes a batch may be more or less salty than another batch.
 For a little extra salty bite, you can sprinkle a bit of coarse salt on top of each cookie before you bake them.

-If you’re a fan of nutty desserts, these will be right up your baking alley.
+If you’re a fan of nutty desserts, this Salty Mixed Nut Cookies recipe will be right up your baking alley.
 So go gather up your stash of various nuts, and get baking!
 Obsessing over cookie geometry is optional.

 Yield: about 20 cookies